SandKrish/Time-Series-Analysis-and-Forecasting/README.md

-# Time Series Analysis and Forecasting for two targets!!!!
+# Time Series Analysis and Forecasting

-This notebook analyses timeseries using statistical model ARIMA and Machine Learning model XGBRegressor.
+This repository contains a notebook for **time series analysis and forecasting** using statistical and machine learning models.
-By using XGBRegressor unseen samples  predicted for 15 days.

-Dataset used here is from a Kaggle Competition ACEA SMART WATER PREDICTION

-Reference is also mentioned at end the notebook.
+## Notebook

+**Time_Series_Analysis_and_Forecasting.ipynb**

+The notebook analyzes time series data and builds forecasting models using:

+* ARIMA (statistical time series model)
+* XGBoost Regressor (machine learning model)

+The models are used to **predict future values for the next 15 days**.

+## Dataset

+The dataset used in this project comes from the **ACEA Smart Water Prediction Kaggle Competition**.

+## Author

+Sandhya Krishnan